pip-services/pip-services-docs/content/en/python/rpc/services/http_response_sender.md

 #### send_deleted_result
-Creates a callback function that sends newly created object as JSON.
+Creates a callback function that sends a deleted object as JSON.
 That callack function call be called directly or passed as a parameter to business logic components.

-If object is not None it returns 201 status code.
+If object is not None, it returns 201 status code.
-For None results it returns 204 status code.
+For None results, it returns 204 status code.
-If error occur it sends ErrorDescription with approproate status code.
+If an error occurs, it sends ErrorDescription with approproate status code.

 > `static` send_deleted_result(result: Any = None): Optional[str]